ggandor/leap.nvim/README.md

 # leap.nvim

-Leap is a compact, general-purpose motion plugin for [Neovim](https://neovim.io/), with the ultimate goal of establishing a new standard interface for moving around in the visible editor area in Vim-like editors.
+Leap is a general-purpose motion plugin for [Neovim](https://neovim.io/), with the ultimate goal of establishing a new standard interface for moving around in the visible editor area in Vim-like editors.

 The aim is: to be a common denominator, and unite the strengths of various similar plugins like [Sneak](https://github.com/justinmk/vim-sneak) (minimalism,